-This programme is based at Inverness College UHI and is designed for people recovering from mental health difficulties and associated problems, who would like to build self confidence and skills for life and work.
+This programme is based at UHI Inverness and is designed for people recovering from mental health difficulties and associated problems, who would like to build self confidence and skills for life and work.

 The course enables adult learners, who may have been out of work or formal education for some time, a way back into the learning community.

 “It was one of my best decisions to join Community Link at UHI Inverenss as it has helped me to build up confidence and I have made new friends whilst learning about my local environment, history and using computers” Community Link student.

 “I have learned so many interesting things this year and in a fun and friendly atmosphere.
 I love being part of UHI Inverenss and I have had a great year” Community Link student.

 “My favorite things have been cooking and using science and nature as inspiration for printing, drawing and painting” Community Link student.

 “I was nervous at first as I didn’t realise how much I would enjoy it; I would say to anyone- give it a go!”
 Community Link student.